-While the internet offers access to valuable information and educational opportunities, there is also harmful online content which may pose a risk for young people.
-According to the EU Kids Online network, 12% of children were exposed to hate content, 10% to pro-anorexia content, 7% to self-harm content and 5% to suicide content (Haddon, Livingstone, and the EU Kids Online network 2012: 3).
-A review of research on the internet and self-harm among young people found that there is a risk that the internet can normalise self-harm and discourage young people from talking about their problems and seeking professional help, especially if they belong to vulnerable groups and do not find reliable support in their offline world.
-Young people also experience harmful online content regarding their self-image and self-value, due to a proliferation of distorted body images, causing self-disrespect, which can affect young people's behaviour in the long run.
-Moreover, making online connections with the people who promote distorted body images may encourage self-harm and deterioration of young persons' mental health.
+While Internet offers access to valuable information and education opportunities, there is also a harmful online content which may pose risk for young people.
+According to the EU Kids Online Network, 12% of children were exposed to hate content, 10% to pro-anorexia content, 7% to self-harm content and 5% to suicide content (Haddon, Livingstone, the EU Kids Online network, 2012: 3).
+A review of research on the Internet and self-harm amongst young people found that there is the risk that the internet can normalise self-harm and discourage young people from talking about their problems and seeking professional help, especially if they belong to vulnerable groups and do not find reliable support in their offline world.
+Young people also experience harmful online content regarding their self-image and self-value, due to proliferation of distorted body images, causing self-disrespect, which can affect young people's behaviour in the long run.
+Moreover, making online connections with the people who promote distorted body images may encourage self-harm and deterioration of the young persons' mental health.

-Another wave of research conducted in 2014 showed that around one quarter of 11-16-year-olds talk about private matters online, with over a third saying they find it easier to be themselves online (Haddon and Livingstone 2014).
-Research shows that 40% of children sought new friends on the internet, 29% of children and youth had contact with someone they had not met face to face before, while 13% of them met with their online contact in person.
-As far as negative experiences are concerned, research shows that 12% of children had been cyberbullied and received sexual messages, while 17% reported having been bothered or upset online in the past year (Livingstone et al. 2011: 16; Haddon and Livingstone 2014).
+Another wave of research conducted in 2014[2] showed that around one quarter of 11-16 year olds talk about private matters online, with over a third saying they find it easier to be themselves online (Livingstone et al., 2014).
+Research shows that 40% of children sought new friends on the Internet, 29% of children and youth had contact with someone they had not met face to face before, while 13% of them met with their online contact in person.
+As far as negative experiences are concerned, research shows that 12% of children had been cyber-bullied and received sexual messages, while 17% of them reported having been bothered or upset online in the past year (Livingstone et al., 2011: 16; Livingstone et al., 2014).

-Based upon the results of the existing research on children and the media, one could say that children and youth in our societies are more vulnerable, more exposed to new challenges and more unprotected than ever before.
-This impression has often been nourished by the media emphasising the "risk and harm" of the online world.
-In 2012, EU Kids Online presented a comparative insight at the European level into the 9-17-year-olds' exposure to sexting (Livingstone and Görzig 2012), bullying and cyberbullying (Lampert and Donoso 2012), pornography (Rovolis and Tsaliki 2012), trolling, happy slapping, vamping, phishing and many other phenomena.
-The research also showed that the online risk does not necessarily result in harm (Haddon and Livingstone 2014: 29).
-One of the key findings from this research is also that the "virtual" has not displaced the "offline": "children and youth are still bullied face to face, whether verbally or physically, and they are exposed to pornography through a range of media including but far from limited to the internet" (Haddon and Livingstone 2014: 30).
-However, these findings are used and emphasised by diverse audiences, with the goal of raising awareness of the general public to new models of media education, policies and programmes.
-Yet, a restrictive approach to digital tools and "mobile panic" can also have negative consequences for young people's digital literacy.
-Instead, there are many initiatives (sometimes from ICT companies) to empower children and youth, parents and teachers in their ICT skills as a possible solution to new challenges (as part of their social responsibility programmes).
+Based upon the results of the existing research on children and the media one could say that children and youth in our societies are more vulnerable, more exposed to new challenges and more unprotected than ever before.
+This impression has often been nourished by the media emphasizing "risk and harm" of the online world.
+In 2012, the EU Kids Online presented a comparative insight at the European level into the 9-17 year-olds' exposure to Sexting (Livingstone, Görzig, 2012), Bullying and Cyber-bullying (Lampert, Donoso, 2012), Pornography (Rovolis, Tsaliki, 2012), Trolling, Happy Slapping, Vamping, Phishing and many other phenomena.
+The research also showed that the online risk does not necessarily result in harm (Haddon, Livingstone, 2014: 29).
+One of the key findings from this research is also that the 'virtual' has not displaced the 'offline': children and youth are still bullied face-to-face, whether verbally or physically, and they are exposed to pornography through a range of media including but far from limited to the internet" (Haddon, Livingstone, 2014: 30).
+However, these findings are used and emphasized by diverse audiences, with the goal of raising awareness of the general public for new models of media education, policies and programs.
+Yet, restrictive approach to digital tools and "mobile panic" can also have negative consequences for young people's digital literacy.
+Instead, there are many initiatives (sometimes from ICT companies) to empower children and youth, parents and teachers in their ICT skills as a possible solution to new challenges (as a part of their social responsibility programs).